GlobalWebIndex/weak-css/README.md

 ### :grimacing: Reuse can be done only via @mixins and $variables.

 Don't mix class names in view layer to compose different rules.
-All reuse should be done on CSS level itself.
+All reuse should be done on CSS level.
 You can have file like `utilities.scss`, `mixins.scss` or `variables.scss` as long as this file do not contain any direct selectors.

 ### :point_up: Only class selectors can be used in styles.

 Don't use ids and tag names.
 Styling tags can be useful only to style content provided by user if he/she is able to provide Html template in your system.
-Even then these rules should be namespaced to element containing this logic.
+Even then these rules should be namespaced to element containing these elements.

 ### :open_hands:  Everything is namespaced by module.